yuchunl/musclapp/README.md

 2. General function descriptions
 --------------------------------
--The application features a exercise application, user perfile, and instruction for users to manipulate.
+The application features a exercise application, user perfile, and instruction for users to manipulate.
 Our project is coding by objective C, PHP and MySQL.

 -Login and Register system: